 How To Make Green Bean Casserole Without Mushroom Soup

-Meanwhile, melt the butter in a deep large skillet.
-Once melted, cook the onion and mushrooms until softened then add the garlic.
+- Cook onion and mushrooms in melted butter until softened then add the garlic.

-Next, make a roux (paste) by stirring in the flour then the broth.
+- Stir in the flour to make a roux then slowly whisk in the broth.
 This will help thicken the filling so it’s not too soupy.

-Now stir in the sour cream, cheese, milk, Worcestershire sauce, green beans, and some of the French fried onions.
+- Mix in sour cream, cheese, milk, Worcestershire sauce, green beans, and some French fried onions.
+Transfer to a casserole dish and top with the remaining French fried onions.

 Although the mushrooms are my favorite part, you can certainly make green bean casserole without mushrooms by leaving them out.